sgcook/Highlands/README.md

 ## Practice using CSS

 - Used odin-project.png as a guide
-- Was given font sizes, font colors, and background colors
+- Given font sizes, font colors, and background colors
 - Used flexbox

 # My personal tweaks